kristinbranson/heffalump/NOTES.rst

 How to generate test data?

-Understand the normalization at the end of gradientHist.
+Understand the 7/8 normalization at the end of gradientHist in Piotr's code.